Vitalii Yakymenko: Early career

-Yakimenko made his professional debut on August 23, 2020 against Sergey Litvinov.
+Yakymenko made his professional debut on August 23, 2020 against Sergey Litvinov.
 Yakimenko won the fight via a first-round submission.

 Brave Combat Federation

-After accumulating a career record of 4–1, Yakimenko made his debut under Bahraini-based federation Brave Combat Federation on April 23, 2023.
+After accumulating a career record of 4–1, Yakymenko made his debut under Bahraini-based federation Brave Combat Federation on April 23, 2023.
 He faced Mohammad Farhad.
 Yakimenko won the fight via Unanimous Decision.

 Fight Exclusive Night

-Yakimenko made his debut with Polish federation Fight Exclusive Night against Piotr Kamiński on August 25, 2023.
+Yakymenko made his debut with Polish federation Fight Exclusive Night against Piotr Kamiński on August 25, 2023.
 Yakimenko won the fight via a second-round TKO.

 Return to Brave Combat Federation

-Yakimenko returned to Brave Combat Federation on December 5, 2023 against Maysara Mohamed.
+Yakymenko returned to Brave Combat Federation on December 5, 2023 against Maysara Mohamed.
 Yakimenko won the fight via a first-round submission.

 Return to Fight Exclusive Night

-Yakimenko returned to Fight Exclusive Night on February 17, 2024 against Ismaiel Haidari.
+Yakymenko returned to Fight Exclusive Night on February 17, 2024 against Ismaiel Haidari.
 Yakimenko won the fight via a second-round knockout.

 His next fight came three months later on May 17 against Farid Alibabazade.
-The bout was originally supposed to be for the vacant FEN Flyweight championship, however Yakimenko missed weight which made him inelligible to win the championship.
-Yakimenko won the fight via a first-round submission.
+The bout was originally supposed to be for the vacant FEN Flyweight championship, however Yakymenko missed weight which made him inelligible to win the championship.
+Yakymenko won the fight via a first-round submission.

 His last fight with the federation came six months later on November 23 against Jan Ciepłowski.
-Yakimenko lost the fight via Split Decision.
+Yakymenko lost the fight via Split Decision.

 Konfrontacja Sztuk Walki

-On August 13, 2025, it was announced that Yakimenko has signed a contract with Konfrontacja Sztuk Walki He made his debut a month later on September 20 against former UFC fighter Rogério Bontorin.
-Yakimenko won the fight via a third-round TKO.
+On August 13, 2025, it was announced that Yakymenko has signed a contract with Konfrontacja Sztuk Walki He made his debut a month later on September 20 against former UFC fighter Rogério Bontorin.
+Yakymenko won the fight via a third-round TKO.
 This win earned him his first Knockout of the Night bonus.

+KSW Bantamweight Champion

+Yakymenko faced Sebastian Przybysz on February 21, 2026, for the KSW Bantamweight Championship.
+Yakymenko won the fight via a Split Decision, winning his first career championship.